 A Journal Keeps Our Thoughts In One Place

 I write a lot of different things in my journal.
 I have quotes, thoughts, poems, dates, ideas, and events.
+I’ve even kept a journal for weight loss.
 It is a mishmash of things that just pop into my head from time to time.
 But it is all there, in one place, for me to look up whenever I need to.

 In my world that is chemo-brain and forgetfulness, it is good to have it all in one place where I know I will find it.
 I write it all down there for safe keeping.